XAbirHasan/Client-Server-CN/README.md

  Simple client and server request response example using python.

 ## Details:
-This is simple socket programming exmaple.
+This is simple socket programming example.
 A webserver in python which will be able to do the following:
 <ol type="i">
     <li>Take client HTTP requests for a file (Readme.txt)</li>